kernel/kernel.rs

 Some(driver) => {

-// the process-accessible memory space.
+// in the process-accessible memory space.

 match process